bsaakash/EE-UQ/Examples/eeuq-0009/README.rst

          The user can interact with the plot as follows.

          - Windows: left-click sets the Y axis (ordinate).  right-click sets the X axis (abscissa).
-         - MAC: fn-clink, option-click, and command-click all set the Y axis (ordinate).  ctrl-click sets the X axis (abscissa).
+         - MAC: fn-click, option-click, and command-click all set the Y axis (ordinate).  ctrl-click sets the X axis (abscissa).

 12. The surrogate model can be saved in a json file by clicking the "Save GP Model" button at the bottom of the "Summary" tab.
 One main file and one auxiliary folder will be saved.